fairdirect/foodrescue-app/README.md

     sudo ln -s /opt/android-sdk/tools/bin/sdkmanager /usr/local/bin/
     ```

 5. **Install the Android stack.** Use the now-installed `sdkmanager` to download the SDK packages required for Android development ([source](https://doc.qt.io/qtcreator/creator-developing-android.html#requirements)).
+It starts with batch-accepting all the licences so we don't have to bother with that stuff ever again later ([see](https://stackoverflow.com/a/4682241)).

+    ```
+    yes | sdkmanager --licenses
+    sdkmanager --install "platform-tools" "platforms;android-29" "build-tools;28.0.2" "ndk;18.1.5063045"
+    ```

+    Explanations:

-    Choose an Android SDK platform (like `platforms;android-29`) that provides at least the API level of your device.
+    We choose an Android SDK platform (like `platforms;android-29`) that provides at least the API level of your device.
 Choosing a newer SDK here is no problem, as restricting created APK packages to require a lower API level for installation is possible.
 The API level number supported by your Android testing device can be found [here](https://developer.android.com/studio/releases/platforms).

     The version of the build tools has to correspond to the version of the Android SDK platform, but will not be the same version.
 For example in the versions chosen below, indeed, build tools 28.0.2 are required to go together with Android platform SDK 29.
 The requirements can be found on [this page](https://developer.android.com/studio/releases/platforms).

-    According to the [official Qt Creator installation instructions](https://doc.qt.io/qtcreator/creator-developing-android.html#setting-up-the-development-environment), for Qt 5.12.0 to 5.12.5 (which we use here), the correct versions of Android stack packages are installed with the commands below.
+    According to the [official Qt Creator installation instructions](https://doc.qt.io/qtcreator/creator-developing-android.html#setting-up-the-development-environment), for Qt 5.12.0 to 5.12.5 (which we use here), the correct versions of Android stack packages are installed with the commands used above.
 Except, we stick with Android NDK 18 due to an open issue (TODO: link) in KDE's `extra-cmake-modules` with finding the C++ standard library when using Android NDK ≥19.

-    ```
-    sdkmanager --install "platform-tools" "platforms;android-29" "build-tools;28.0.2" "ndk;18.1.5063045"
-    ```

-    Then batch-accept the licences ([see](https://stackoverflow.com/a/4682241)):

-    ```
-    yes | sdkmanager --licenses
-    ```

 6. **Install Qt for Android.** Needed because the Ubuntu repositories contain only the desktop variant "Qt 5.12.5 (GCC 5.3.1 … 64 bit)".
-For Android, we need a variant compiled for ARMv7 / ARMv8 architecture instead.
+For Android, we need a variant compiled for ARMv7 and / or ARMv8 architecture instead, and / or even a variant for x86 Android if you intend the application to be used on Android emulators.
 The below is the most comfortable way to install Qt for Android; for other options, [see here](https://stackoverflow.com/a/62090264).

     1. **Install [`aqtinstall`](https://github.com/miurahr/aqtinstall/).** This is an unofficial installer to install any platform version of Qt on any platform.
 This is needed because the version of Qt provided in the Ubuntu repositories does not provide the Qt Maintenance Tool that could be used as an alternative.

+        ```
+        sudo apt install python3-pip
+        pip3 install aqtinstall
+        ```

     2. **Install Qt for Android.** Use `aqtinstall` to install Qt 5.12.5 for Android.

+        ```
+        mkdir /opt/qt/
+        aqt install --outputdir /opt/qt/ 5.12.5 linux android android_armv7

+        # Optionally, if you also want to compile for the "minor" Android architectures:
+        aqt install --outputdir /opt/qt/ 5.12.5 linux android android_arm64_v8a
+        aqt install --outputdir /opt/qt/ 5.12.5 linux android android_x86

+        # The following architecture also exists, but not in all Qt versions:
+        aqt install --outputdir /opt/qt/ 5.12.5 linux android android_x86_64
+        ```

-This is the version contained in Ubuntu 20.04 LTS, matching the version you use for desktop development.
+        Explanations: This is the version contained in Ubuntu 20.04 LTS, matching the version you use for desktop development.
 Matching versions exactly is not strictly necessary, but avoids surprises and keeping two sets of documentation at hand.
 You can also install Qt 5.13 for Android or higher, but will need additional steps: for Qt 5.13.x or higher, you have to update your `extra-cmake-modules` package manually to 5.68.0 (see chapter [5.1.
 Version Compatibility Matrix](#51-version-compatibility-matrix)); and for Qt 5.14 or higher additionally you have to [adapt the Android Manifest file](https://stackoverflow.com/a/62108461) of this application.
 For Qt 5.15, additional steps may be necessary as that has not been tested yet.
 The next version after Qt 5.15 will probably be Qt 6, to which Kirigami and this application would have to be ported first.

 7. **Install Kirigami for Android.** We want to cross-compile an application for Android that depends on Kirigami.
 Ubuntu repositories do not provide Kirigami built for Android, so we have to do that ourselves.
 Instructions are mostly [from here](https://community.kde.org/Marble/AndroidCompiling#Setting_up_Kirigami).
 Note that for desktop builds, we use Kirigami from system packages instead.